huggingface/dataset-viewer/README.md

   Note that if there is only one default config, it will be named `"default"`.
 See https://datasets-preview.huggingface.tech/configs?dataset=sent_comp for example.

 - `400`: the dataset script is erroneous
-- `404`: the dataset cannot be found
+- `404`: the dataset cannot be found, or it's not in the cache
 - `500`: application error

 ### /infos